EmDeFi/zyxel-o2-homebox-6641/README.txt

 3. Build the firmware for Web-GUI upgrade using
-   NOTE: You can't do following things as "root"
+   NOTE: You must do following things as "root"

    A. Untar the source code.